1/1st Hertfordshire Yeomanry: Euphrates Front

 Active operations were closed down during the heat of summer, and the squadron only did one or two patrols a week.
 On 6 August 1917 D Sqn was transferred to 15th Indian Division at Baghdad.
 The emphasis of the Mesopotamian Expeditionary Force (MEF) now shifted to the Euphrates front.
 In September, 15th Indian Division was ordered to occupy Ramadi, west of Baghdad, but D Sqn did not participate in the expedition, probably because of a shortage of fit horses and the availability of aircraft for distant reconnaissance.
 The squadron rejoined the division at Ramadi on 25 October and resumed patrolling.

 As the winter rains ended in early 1918, 15th Indian Division was ordered to prepare a movement on Hit.
 A reconnoitring force was formed on 18 February under Brigadier-General F.G.
 Lucas of 42nd Indian Brigade, the cavalry element of which consisted of D Sqn and two squadrons of 10th Lancers, commanded by Maj Clayton of the Herts Yeomanry.
 The reconnaissance took two weeks, during which D Sqn fought an action on 21 February in which it brushed past the Turkish cavalry outposts and overran an infantry picquet.
 Having identified the main Turkish position behind Hit, 'Clayton's Composite Regiment' maintained contact by constant patrolling until 8 March, when the Turks began to withdraw.
 The following day the unit negotiated the abandoned Turkish trenches and barbed wire to occupy Hit.
 15th Indian Division then moved on the Turks' new position at Khan al Baghdadi, 20 mi further up the Euphrates.
 D Squadron was attached to the reserve brigade during the 'Action of Khan Baghdadi' on 26 March and took little part.
 However, next day Clayton's Composite Regiment was sent up to follow the cavalry pursuit of the beaten enemy, and was engaged in 'mopping up' Turkish stragglers and securing prisoners.
 D Squadron returned to camp at Ramadi on 7 April.

 North Persia and India

 The squadron left 15th Indian Division in May 1918 and was tasked with LoC duties for the North Persia Force.
 This force was stationed on the southern shore of the Caspian Sea, some 300 mi from Baghdad and the road between had to be maintained and guarded.
 The squadron went by train and a three-day march with camel transport to establish a base at Kasr-i-Shirin on the border between Mesopotamian Kurdistan and Persia.
 Major Clayton was put in command of an 80 mi section of the route, with a small force of infantry and cavalry.
-Despite the proximity of hostile tribes, and thousands of Amenian refugees using the route, the main problem for the force was sickness.
+Despite the proximity of hostile tribes, and thousands of Armenian refugees using the route, the main problem for the force was sickness.